Best Habit Tracking Apps Compared: Most Reviews Pick the Wrong One for You

 Do habit tracking apps actually work?

 Yes.
-The effect holds whether tracking is public or private, and whether done digitally or on paper [1].
-The practical effect size (d = 0.40) means the average person who self-monitors moves from the 50th percentile to approximately the 66th percentile of goal attainment.
+Both public and private monitoring improve goal attainment, and both work whether done digitally or on paper [1].
+Harkin et al. (2016) found an average effect size of d = 0.40 across 138 studies [1], meaning the person who self-monitors moves from the 50th percentile to approximately the 66th percentile of goal attainment.
 The key is consistent use for at least 66 days to let the tracking behavior itself become automatic [2].

 What is the best free habit tracking app?